sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 ### Actions

-The `cft` command parses the submitted config files and computes the dependencies between them.
+The `CFT` parses the submitted config files and computes the dependencies between them.
 Based on the computed dependency graph, the script determines the sequence of deployments to be executed.
 It then proceeds to execute the action in the computed order.